 - “We worked hard to bring food to this table – you need to eat it.”

-The idea of children having to finish everything off of their plates is actually NOT about the food and more about other factors.
+As you can see, the idea of children having to finish everything on their plates is often NOT about the food and actually more about other factors.

 In recent years, therapists (and other professionals) have been encouraging parents to steer clear of the “you must clean your plate” mentality.
 This is because there are many reasons why this kind of thinking doesn’t actually serve our children.